 10. Mike’s Candies

 Prepare to fall in love.
 Mike’s Candies is a favorite for many because this local shop is doing it right.
 They make authentic sponge candy with artisanal milk chocolate, and word on the street is – it’s basically life-changing.
 Hit up their shop on Clinton Street and find out why everyone likes Mike’s.

 11. Niagara Chocolates

 Created in Buffalo in 1956, Niagara by Frey Premium Chocolates manufactures their chocolates right here in Buffalo, NY, including orange, milk, and dark chocolate sponge candy, filled chocolates, gift sets, seasonal chocolates, solid chocolates and more.

-Crunchy on the inside with a molasses taste is exactly what you’ll find inside a Parkside Candy shop.
+Crunchy on the inside with a molasses taste is exactly what you’ll find at Parkside Candy shop.
 You just can’t go wrong with their melt in your mouth treats.
-They have 4 locations in Blasdell, Tonawanda, West Seneca, and Williamsville.
-That’s 4 reasons to stop for crunchy, creamy, chocolatey goodness.
+Stop in for crunchy, creamy, chocolatey goodness.
 Plus, the old-fashioned, quaint atmosphere always makes for a pleasant experience.